Conformal Scale Geometry of Spacetime -- A lower bound for a total mass

 The concept of mass or quasi-local mass is very important in general relativity.
 In [S.-T. Yau, Seminar on Differential Geometry (1982)], Penrose listed the search for a definition of such quasi-local mass as his number one problem in classical general relativity.
 Clearly, many important statements in general relativity require a good definition of quasi-local mass.
 This latter might help to control the dynamics of the gravitational field.
 It might also be used for energy methods for the analysis of hyperbolic equations in spacetimes.
 The positivity of the total mass is a matter of particular interest as soon as such a quantity is defined \cite{1},\cite{5}-\cite{9},\cite{40},\cite{47},\cite{48}, \cite{55},\cite{57},\cite{60},\cite{70}-\cite{72},\cite{74},\cite{79},\cite{90}.
-This latter would be obtained if a lower bound inequality for the total mass as the well known conjectured Penrose's inequality is established.
-Let's recall that a lower bound for the total mass of isolated systems would also guarantee the stability of such systems.
-In this section, according to the mass function adopted in this work, we want to formulate the Penrose's conjecture as a minimization problem.
-For this purpose we use a foliation of the conformal spacetime by the deformations of the outermost black hole's event horizon as follow.
-First of all let's remark that the actual event horizon $\mathcal{H}^+$ is defined by an equation of the form $\omega^0=X(\omega^1,...,\omega^n)$, and has an obvious parametrization The Black hole's event horizon correspondingly is defined by the equation:
+This latter would be obtained if a positive lower bound inequality for the total mass is established.
+Let's recall that a lower bound for the total mass of isolated systems could also guarantee the stability of such systems.
+In this section, according to the mass function adopted in this work, we analyze such a problem as a minimization one under some prospective isoperimetric constraints whose nature (energy, area or volume,...) should depend on the desirable ends.
+For this purpose we use a foliation of the conformal spacetime by the deformations of the black hole's event horizon as follow.
+First of all let's remark that the actual event horizon $\mathcal{H}^+$ is defined by an equation of the form $\omega^0=X(\omega^1,...,\omega^n)$, and has an obvious parametrization The Black hole's event horizon correspondingly is defined by an equation of the form where